osrf/gazebo_tutorials/ros2_installing/tutorial.md

 # Introduction

-The set of ROS 2 packages for interfacing with Gazebo are contained within a meta package named `gazebo_ros_pkgs`.
+The set of ROS 2 packages for interfacing with Gazebo-classic are contained within a meta package named `gazebo_ros_pkgs`.
 See
 [ROS 2 Overview](/tutorials/?tut=ros2_overview)
 for background information before continuing here.

-The packages support ROS 2 Crystal and later and Gazebo 9 and later, and can be installed from debian packages or from source.
+The packages support ROS 2 Crystal and later and Gazebo-classic 9 and later, and can be installed from debian packages or from source.

 ## Prerequisites